giampaolo/psutil/docs/api.rst

 .. function:: disk_partitions(all=False)

   Return mounted disk partitions as a list.
 This is similar to the ``df`` command on UNIX.
-When *all* is ``False``, only physical devices (e.g., hard disks, CD-ROM drives, USB keys) are returned; pseudo, memory, duplicate, and inaccessible filesystems are ignored.
+When *all* is ``False``, virtual/pseudo filesystems (tmpfs, sysfs, devtmpfs, cgroup, etc.) are excluded, keeping only physical devices (e.g., hard disks, CD-ROM drives, USB keys).
+The filtering logic varies by platform: on Linux, it checks ``/proc/filesystems`` for ``nodev``-flagged types (ZFS is always included); on macOS, it checks whether the device path exists; on SunOS and AIX, it excludes filesystems with zero total size.
+On BSD, *all* is ignored and all partitions are always returned.
-  Note that ``all=False`` may not be fully reliable on all systems (e.g., on BSD, this parameter is ignored).

   * :field:`device`: the device path (e.g. "/dev/hda1").
 On Windows this is the
     drive letter (e.g. "C:\\").